datafordemocracy/public-interest-data-2020/docs/week1-assignment.md

 * A short writeup (bulleted list, paragraph, etc.) of reflections, comments, or future directions after reading the 2018 report - include a few research questions sparked by reading the report.
 * An R script with your exploratory analysis code with your assigned variables - come prepared to chat about what you found!

-Send these to the *assignments* channel on Slack by noon on Monday, March 24.
+Send these to the *assignments* channel on Slack by noon on Monday, February 24.